Nutrition and Food Security

 Mapping interventions to reduce anaemia in low- and middle-income countries

 Anaemia affects half a billion women between 15–49 years of age and 269 million children between 6–59 months of age globally, according to WHO.
 Over the last few years, there has been a slower decline in its prevalence despite continued efforts and multisectoral interventions.
-3ie, with support from Nutrition International, is mapping the evidence base of impact evaluations and systematic reviews of interventions that aim to improve anaemia in low- and middle-income countries.
+3ie, with support from Nutrition International, has mapped the evidence base of impact evaluations and systematic reviews of interventions that aim to improve anaemia in low- and middle-income countries.
+The evidence gap map (EGM) includes 2,196 impact evaluations (IEs) and 57 systematic reviews (SRs) that we rated as high or medium confidence, and 15 ongoing SRs.
+We mapped the evidence across 46 intervention categories under 13 sub-domains and 21 health outcome categories.

 Impact of school feeding programs